Finding Peace in the Storms of Life

 Protect yourself from storms that are not your own

 We have just accepted that we, too, are capable of creating our own storms.
-We know that this is an internal and personal process, and that we alone are responsible for racing the problem.
+We know that this is an internal and personal process, and that we alone are responsible for facing the problem.

 One very common problem, however, is that some people are able to pull you into their own problems, their own storms.
 Don’t let people do this.